-Subject to your duty to keep the affairs of each client confidential and subject also to Rules rC67 and rC68, you must report to the Bar Standards Board if you have reasonable grounds to believe that there has been a four misconduct by a barrister or a registered European lawyer, a BSB entity, manager of a BSB entity or an authorised (non-BSB) individual bo is working as a manager or an employee of a BSB entity.
+Subject to your duty to keep the affairs of each client confidential and subject also to Rules rC67 and rC68, you must report to the Bar Standards Board if you have reasonable grounds to believe that there has been serious misconduct by a barrister or a registered European lawyer, a BSB entity, manager of a BSB entity or an authorised (non-BSB) individual who is working as a manager or an employee of a BSB entity.

-You must never make, or threaten to make, a report under Rule rC & w ut a pnuine and reasonably held belief that Rule rC66 applies.
+You must never make, or threaten to make, a report under Rule rC66 without a genuine and reasonably held belief that Rule rC66 applies.

-You are not under a duty to report serious misconduct by other if:
+You are not under a duty to report serious misconduct by others if:

-- .1 you become aware of the facts giving rise to the elief the there has serious misconduct from matters that are in the public domain and the circumstances are such that you reasonably consider a likely that the facts will have come to the attention of the Bar Standards Board; or - .2 you are aware that the person that committed the erious misconduct has already reported the serious misconduct to the Bar Standards Board; or - .3 the information or document which leads you becoming aware of that other person's serious misconduct are subject to legal professional privilege; or - .4 you become aware of such sarious misconduct as a result of your work on a Bar Council advice line.
+- .1 you become aware of the facts giving rise to the belief that there has serious misconduct from matters that are in the public domain and the circumstances are such that you reasonably consider it likely that the facts will have come to the attention of the Bar Standards Board; or - .2 you are aware that the person that committed the serious misconduct has already reported the serious misconduct to the Bar Standards Board; or - .3 the information or documents which led to you becoming aware of that other person's serious misconduct are subject to legal professional privilege; or - .4 you become aware of such serious misconduct as a result of your work on a Bar Council advice line.